Jongmyo jerye: Procedures

 The third part is the last rites which are held to send off the spirits to heaven.
 In Songsin (送神), the choheongwan and other officiants bow four times to send off the spirits to heaven.
 Mangryo (望燎) is the last rite, in which the prayer papers used are burned.
-After the choheongwan receives confirmation that the that the rituals and services are completed, all the officiants leave the grounds.
+After the choheongwan receives confirmation that the rituals and services have been completed, all the officiants leave the grounds.

 The words of the rite are spoken using the Korean pronunciation of Classical Chinese, and not in modern Korean.

+In each of the bows made during the ceremony, those of the official party bow first followed by those watching the ceremony in person, who bow in reverence at the signal of the master of ceremonies.